robert7/nixnote2/src/qevercloud/README.md

 ## Compatibility

 The library can be built with both Qt4 and Qt5 versions of the framework.
-By default Qt4 is used, if found.
-If you'd like to force finding the Qt5 version no matter whether Qt4 is found, pass `-DUSE_QT5=1` option to CMake.
+Since QEverCloud 4.1.0 the default one is Qt5.
+In order to force building with Qt4 version pass `-DBUILD_WITH_QT4=ON` option to CMake.
+Prior to QEverCloud 4.1.0 version of Qt used by default was Qt4.
+For those old versions in order to force building with Qt5 one needs to pass `-DUSE_QT5=1` option to CMake.

 ### API breaks from 2.x to 3.0